nlamonaco86/CastlesAndCoding/README.md

 to classic text-based roleplaying games of the past.
 ```

-C&C is currently played entirely from the command line in your Node.js console as per the directions below.

 A front end, playable from the browser and themed afetr classic text-based role playing games, is currently under development.

 ## Text-Based Character & Monster Creation

-Players can create personalized hero and monster characters complete with their own stats, equipment, inventory, and gold, using the provided functions, all from Node.js.
+Players can create personalized hero and monster characters complete with their own stats, equipment, inventory, and gold.

 Monsters can also be randomly generated and will scale with the hero's stats - the stronger the hero, the more fearsome the monsters will be.